Richard Garvie: Personal life

 Garvie is from Corby in Northamptonshire.
 While living in the UK, Garvie worked as a TV anchor on motorsport programs for Premier Sports and as a radio personality on various stations around England and Scotland.
 Garvie was also responsible for keeping NASCAR on television in the UK after Sky Sports ended coverage following the 2010 Daytona 500.
 In 2011, Garvie again brokered the deal to keep NASCAR on television in the UK & Ireland by taking the coverage to Premier Sports TV with sponsorship from 3M who at the time were a sponsor of Greg Biffle.

-In 2015, Garvie was running for election to the UK Parliament but was suspended by the Labour Party a week before the election after a dispute over how he paid for around £740 worth of train tickets using a bank account that appeared to have insufficient funds led to him appearing in court.
-The charge filed was fraud by misrepresentation and initially Garvie was sentence to around sixty hours of community service and to pay any monies owed to the railway company if they could prove that they were owed any money.
-Garvie successfully appealed the case later in 2015 because evidence in the initial hearing confirmed that he had used his real name, photo ID and bank card in his own name to purchase tickets which in effect contradicted the charge made against him as there was no element of misrepresentation.
-Lloyd's Bank had also written to the court in the original hearing stating that the company had no concerns about how Garvie had used his account, which was also highlighted in the appeal.
-Various legal blogs in the UK have covered this case including the appeal and questioned why the initial case even made it to court given that Garvie had inherently done nothing wrong.
+As part of this deal, coverage of BRISCA Formula 1 and MASCAR events were also televised in the United Kingdom.